“Where is the $128 billion?” posters plastered across Istanbul ask Erdogan

 Legacy of Albayrak

 The CHP first posed the question about the sales in February.
-That prompted Erdogan to defend the legacy of Albayrak.
+That prompted Erdogan to defend the legacy of Albayrak, sparking market jitters that he might be invited back into the cabinet.

 At the same time that Albayrak abruptly resigned in November, Erdogan named Naci Agbal as governor of the central bank, indicating to the markets that he was ready to swallow the “bitter pill” of monetary tightening in the battle to assist the lira and tackle double-digit inflation.
 Agbal went ahead with 875 bp of interest rate hikes in the course of around four months, but Erdogan—who by now has something of a reputation as a “boom and bust” populist politician who fuels economic growth with cheap money—then caused market disarray in March by firing his new central bank chief.
 Reuters reported that the sacking came about partly because Erdogan was uncomfortable with the central bank’s investigation into the FX sales.